High School English Curriculum

 English Composition II is a new addition to ACE college curriculum.
 It picks up where English Composition I left off, building on the fundamentals of grammar, punctuation, and sentence construction to develop the student’s reading and writing skills.

 Students in this upper level course read and carefully analyze world literature written in a variety of time periods.
 The course emphasizes critical analysis of novels, plays, poems, short stories and other forms.
 It surpasses the expectations of the regular curriculum.
 The reading is challenging; the writing is frequent and requires an independent mind.
 The focus of this course is the reinforcement and mastery of critical thinking, analytical writing, and close reading skills necessary for complete mastery of Honors-level literature concepts.
 In addition, students will be reading about how to analyze literature from online sources.
 Students are responsible to take notes in their notebook and to print out and review all concepts for tests.

 AP Literature and Composition

 Students in this college–level course read and carefully analyze both English and American literature written in a variety of time periods, from 16th Century through the contemporary period.
 This curriculum will provide students with the intellectual challenges and workload consistent with a typical sophomore undergraduate English Literature class.
 The course emphasizes critical analysis of novels, plays, poems, short stories, and other forms.
 It surpasses the expectations of the regular curriculum.
 The reading is challenging; the writing is frequent and requires an independent mind.
 The focus of this course is the reinforcement and mastery of critical thinking, analytical writing, and close reading skills necessary for success on the AP Literature and Composition Exam.
-If high school students work hard, remain focused, determined, and conscientious, they will emerge from this course with a new perspective on literature fully prepared for college level writing, reading, and literary analysis.
+If high school students work hard, remain focused, determined, and conscientious, they will emerge from this course with a new perspective on literature fully prepared for college level writing, reading, and literary analysis (additional fees may apply).

 Select a High School Subject: